 Loving v.
 Virginia was a Supreme Court case that struck down state laws banning interracial marriage in the United States.
 The plaintiffs in the case were Richard and Mildred Loving, a white man and Black woman whose marriage was deemed illegal according to Virginia state law.
 With the help of the American Civil Liberties Union (ACLU), the Lovings appealed to the U.S. Supreme Court, which ruled unanimously that so-called “anti-miscegenation” statutes were unconstitutional under the 14th Amendment.
 The decision is often cited as a watershed moment in the dismantling of “Jim Crow” race laws.

 The Loving case was a challenge to centuries of American laws banning miscegenation, i.e., any marriage or interbreeding among different races.
 Restrictions on miscegenation existed as early as the colonial era, and of the 50 U.S. states, all but nine had a law against the practice at some point in their history.

 Early attempts to dispute race-based marriage bans in court met with little success.
 One of the first and most noteworthy cases was 1883’s Pace v.
-Alabama, in which the U.S. Supreme Court ruled that an Alabama anti-miscegenation law was constitutional because it punished blacks and whites equally.
+Alabama, in which the U.S. Supreme Court ruled that an Alabama anti-miscegenation law was constitutional because it punished Black people and white people equally.
 In 1888, meanwhile, the high court ruled that states had the authority to regulate marriage.